astralarya/to/README.md

 Installation
 ============

-source to.sh in your .bashrc or .zshrc
+source to.sh in your shell's initialization file.

+For more details see https://github.com/resultsreturned/to/wiki

 Usage